jgomo3/procer/README.md

 ```

 But the map solution is more generic and `table` can be anything that
-implements `to_proc` and not something that necesarilly implement
+implements `to_proc` and not something that necessarily implements
 `values_at`.

 Notice that if the object implements `[]` that will triumph over
 `===`.
 It was unexpected when I tried to use Integers as the object, as
-they implement `[]` as a way to access it's binary form:
+they implement `[]` as a way to access their binary form:

 ```ruby
 5 # b101